-Policy 55: Managing greenfield development to contribute to well-functioning urban areas and rural areas Contributing to a compact, well-designed, climate-resilient, accessible and environmentally responsive-regional formProviding for appropriate urban expansion Maintaining a compact, well designed and sustainable regional form - consideration
+Policy 55: Contributing to a compact, well-designed, climate-resilient, accessible and environmentally responsive regional formProviding for appropriate urban expansion Maintaining a compact, well-designed and sustainable regional form- consideration

-When considering an application for a resource consent, notice of requirement, or a change, variation or review of a district plan for urban development beyond the region's existing urban zones urban areas (as at March 2009August 2022), its contribution to achieving a compact, welldesigned, climate-resilient, accessible and environmentally responsive regional form shall be determined by particular regard shall be given to whether:
+When considering an application for a resource consent, or a change, variation or review of a district plan for urban development beyond the region's urban areas (as at March 2009August 2022), its contribution to achieving a compact, well-designed, climate-resilient, accessible and environmentally responsive regional form shall be determined by particular regard shall be given to whether:

-- a) the location, design and layout of the urban proposed development is the most appropriate option to achieve Objective 22 contributes to establishing or maintaining the qualities of a well-functioning urban environment, including: - 1. contributes to well-functioning urban areas, as articulated in Policy UD.5; and - 2. (i)the urban development will beis well-connected to the existing or planned urban area, particularly if it is located which means: - i) is adjacent to existing urban areas with access to employment and amenities, and either, - ii) along existing or planned multi-modal transport corridors that provide for multi- modal transport options, including public transport, or - iii) supports the efficient and effective delivery of new or upgraded transport infrastructure including for public transport services; and - 3. concentrates building heights and densities to: - i) maximise access to, and efficient use of, existing development infrastructure; and - ii) use land to be zoned urban-zoned land efficiently; and
+- (a) the location, design and layout of the urban proposed development is the most appropriate option to achieve Objective 22 contributes to establishing or maintaining the qualities of a well-functioning urban environment, including: - 1. contributes to well-functioning urban areas, as articulated in Policy UD.5; and - 2. (i)the urban development will beis well-connected to the existing or planned urban area, particularly if it is located which means: - i) adjacent to existing urban areas with access to employment and amenities, and - ii) along existing or planned multi-modal transport corridors, or - iii) supports the efficient and effective delivery of new or upgraded transport services; and - 3. concentrates building heights and densities to: - i) maximise access to, and efficient use of, existing development infrastructure, and

-- iii) support viable and vibrant neighbourhood, local, town, metropolitan and city centres7; and - iv) support reductions in greenhouse gas emissions by use of travel using low and zero-carbon emission transport modes, including efficient provision of public transport services; and - (ii)the proposed development proposal shall applyies the specific management or protection for values or resources identified-required by this Regional Policy Statement, including: - i) Avoiding inappropriate Managing subdivision, use and development in accordance with the areas at risk from natural hazards as required by Policy 29, - ii) Protecting indigenous ecosystems and habitats with significant indigenous biodiversity values as identified by Policy 23, - iii) Protecting outstanding natural features and landscape values as identified by Policy 25, - iv) Protecting historic heritage values as identified by Policy 22, - v) Integrates Giving effect to Te Mana o Te Wai consistent with Policy 42, and - vi) Providinges for climate-resilience and supportings a low and or zero-carbon multimodal transport network consistent with Policies CC.1, CC.4, CC.4A, CC.910, CC.14 and CC.14A7., - vii) Recognises and pProvidinges for mana whenua / tangata whenua values, including their relationship with their culture, ancestral lands, water, sites, wāhi tapu and other taonga for values, of significance to mana whenua / tangata whenua, and - viii) Protecting Regionally significant infrastructure from incompatible or inappropriate adjacent land uses, consistent with as identified by Policy 8, - ix) Protecting significant mineral resources from incompatible or inappropriate adjacent land uses, consistent with Policy 60, - x) Managing effects on natural character in the coastal environment, consistent with Policy 36; and - b) it the proposed urban development is consistent with anythe Wellington Region Future Development Strategy or, if the Future Development Strategy has not been notified, the Council's regional or local strategic growth and/or development framework or strategy that describes where and how future urban development should will occur in that district or region, should the Future Development Strategy be yet to be released; and/or - c) a structure plan has been prepared to a level of detail commensurate to the scale of the urban development and approved by the relevant city or district council, or prepared by the relevant city or district council in partnership with mana whenua / tangata whenua and in consultation with the regional council; and/or
+- ii) use urban-zoned land efficiently, and - iii) support viable and vibrant neighbourhood, local, town, metropolitan and city centres, and - iv) support travel using low and zero-carbon emission transport modes, including efficient provision of public transport services, and - 4. (ii)the proposed development proposal shall applyies the specific management or protection for values or resources identified required by this Regional Policy Statement, including: - i) Avoiding inappropriate Managing subdivision, use and development in accordance with the areas at risk from natural hazards as required by Policy 29, - ii) Protecting indigenous ecosystems and habitats with significant indigenous biodiversity values as identified by Policy 23, - iii) Protecting outstanding natural features and landscape values as identified by Policy 25, - iv) Protecting historic heritage values as identified by Policy 22, - v) Integrates Giving effect to Te Mana o Te Wai consistent with Policy 42, and - vi) Providinges for climate-resilience and supportings a low and or zero-carbon multi-modal transport network consistent with Policies CC.1, CC.4, CC.4A, CC.910, CC.14 and CC.14A7. - vii) Recognises and pProvidinges for mana whenua / tangata whenua values, including their relationship with their culture, ancestral lands, water, sites, wāhi tapu and other taonga for values, of significance to mana whenua / tangata whenua, and - viii) Protecting Regionally significant infrastructure consistent with as identified by Policy 8, - ix) Protecting significant mineral resources from incompatible or inappropriate adjacent land uses, consistent with Policy 60, - x) Managing effects on natural character in the coastal environment, consistent with Policy 36; and - (b) the proposed urban development is consistent with anythe Wellington Region Future

+Development Strategy or, if the Future Development Strategy has not been notified, the

+Council's regional or local strategic growth and/or development framework or strategy that describes where and how future urban development should will occur in that district or region, should the Future Development Strategy be yet to be released; and/or - (c) a structure plan has been prepared and approved by the relevant city or district council, or prepared by the relevant city or district council in partnership with mana whenua / tangata whenua and in consultation with the regional council; and for